Ezequiel Bullaude

-Ezequiel Eduardo Bullaude (born 26 October 2000) is an Argentine professional footballer who plays an attacking midfielder or forward for Liga MX club Tijuana, on loan from Feyenoord.
+Ezequiel Eduardo Bullaude (born 26 October 2000) is an Argentine professional footballer who plays an attacking midfielder or forward for Club Tijuana, on loan from Liga MX club Santos Laguna.

 Career

 Club

 Bullaude got his senior career underway with Godoy Cruz in 2018, having previously played for their youth teams; in which time he had trials with Argentinos Juniors and Lanús.
 He was selected for his professional debut by manager Diego Dabove on 20 October, with the forward being substituted on for the final minutes of a 2–0 Argentine Primera División victory over Aldosivi at the Estadio Malvinas Argentinas.

 On 30 August 2022, Bullaude signed a five-year contract with Feyenoord in the Netherlands.
 He made his debut for the club on 11 September 2022, coming on as a substitute during Feyenoord's 3–0 win over Sparta Rotterdam.
 He scored his first goal for the club on 9 March 2023, scoring the equalizer in a 1–1 draw away against Shakhtar Donetsk in the round of 16 of the Europa League.

 On 14 August 2023, Bullaude moved on a year-long loan to Boca Juniors.

 On 2 September 2024, Bullaude was loaned by Fortuna Sittard.